MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: -body -- MOCCA Comparison Results

-The detailed comparison between results of N-body and MOCCA simulations will proceed in three steps.
-First, the best values of $r_{pmax}$, $y_{tid}$, $a$ and $b$ will be chosen by the comparison of the total mass, the half mass radius, the core radius, the binary number and BSS number.
-Second, the results presented in \citet{Ba2001} for small $N$ and single mass systems will be checked - the scaling of the half time with $N$ and the evolution of the number of potential escapers.
-Third, the detailed comparison for binary spatial and energy distributions, binary binding energy, evolution of some of Lagrangian radii, average masses in different parts of system and etc. will be done.
-The detailed comparison between N-body and MOCCA simulation results will help the reader to independently asses from our conclusions how well MOCCA can follow N-body and how reliable a code it is.
+The detailed comparison between results of $N$-body and MOCCA simulations will proceed in three steps.
+First, the best values of $r_{pmax}$, $y_{tid}$, $b$ and $c$ will be chosen by the comparison of the total mass, the half mass radius, the core radius, the binary number and BSS number.
+Second, the results presented in \citet{Ba2001} for small $N$ and single mass systems will be checked - the scaling of the half-mass time with $N$ and the evolution of the number of potential escapers.
+Third, the detailed comparison of binary spatial and energy distributions, binary binding energy, evolution of Lagrangian radii, average masses in different parts of the system, etc., will be done.
+The detailed comparison between $N$-body and MOCCA simulation results will help the reader to independently assess from our conclusions how well MOCCA can follow $N$-body results and how reliable a code it is.

-The data for the comparison with MOCCA simulations comes from simulations done by Jarrod Hurley for M67 \citep{Hurleyetal2005} with $N=24000$, for NGC6397 \citep{Hurleyetal2008} with $N=100000$ and for $N=200000$ (private communication).
-The initial conditions for the N-body simulations are summarised in Tab.\ref{table:nbody}.
+The data for the comparison with MOCCA simulations comes from simulations done by Jarrod Hurley for M67 \citep{Hurleyetal2005} with $N=24000$ and for NGC6397 \citep{Hurleyetal2008} with $N=100000$, and a model with $N=200000$ (\citet{HS2012}).
+The initial conditions for the $N$-body simulations are summarised in Tab.\ref{table:nbody}.
+Note that the initial model, though described as Plummer, is actually truncated at the initial tidal radius.

-To minimise the statistical fluctuations connected with the generation of the initial models the initial positions, velocities, masses and binary eccentricities and semi major axes for the MOCCA simulations are taken directly from the N-body simulations.
-They are provided as an input files.
-The observed in MOCCA simulations statistical fluctuations are connected only with different sequences of interactions and movements of objects in the systems.
+To minimise the statistical fluctuations connected with the generation of the initial models, the initial positions, velocities, masses and binary eccentricities and semi major axes for the MOCCA simulations are taken directly from the $N$-body simulations.
+They are provided as input files.
+The statistical fluctuations observed in the MOCCA simulations are therefore connected only with different sequences of interactions and movements of objects in the systems.
 Positions, velocities and objects chosen for interactions are picked up according to the Monte Carlo technique.

+For Jarrod Hurley's $N$-body simulations the kick velocities due to supernova explosions (SN) for black holes (BH) and neutron stars (NS) were assumed the same.
+For models $N=24000$ and $N=100000$ it was a Maxwellian distribution with $\sigma = 190$ km/s and for $N=200000$ it was a flat distribution between $0 - 100$ km/s.
+Those distributions are far from the widely accepted prescription for kick velocities given in \citet{Hobbs2005} and \citet{Fryer2012}, but were used by Jarrod Hurley, and so they were also used in MOCCA for its calibration against $N$-body simulations.